Qiang-Feng/Calculator/README.md

-A simple command line calculator created in Java.
+An improved version of the simple command line calculator.